VAQ-140: History

 The squadron deployed aboard USS LINCOLN CVN-72 for an extended deployment dubbed "The Endless Bummer" to ease the tension with Iran.

 The squadron deployed aboard the USS George H.W.
 Bush (CVN-77) from August 2022 to April 2023 to the 6th Fleet Area of Responsibility, a deployment colloquially dubbed " The Mediterranean Pleasure Cruise."

 In April of 2024, the squadron deployed aboard the USS George Washington (CVN-73) to take the ship from Norfolk, Virginia to San Diego, California to prepare the ship for its transition back into the 7th Fleet Area of Responsibility.
 The deployment took the ship and the squadron around both coasts of South America, using the Strait of Magellan to cross from the Atlantic Ocean into the Pacific Ocean.

+In late April 2026, VAQ-140, as part of CVW 7 onboard the George H. W. Bush entered the CENTCOM AOR.
+VFA-140’s E/A-18Gs began combat operations against Iran and undertook naval blockade sorties within Operation Epic Fury.